 Was this you?
 If so, how did we know?
 Actually, chances are there are a lot of people having this issue right now.

-Why garden spigots are leaking this spring
+Why garden spigots leak in the spring

 To figure out what went wrong with your hose setup, don’t look back to last summer.
 Look back to this past winter.